 - A nice outfit – you can pack one or two (for me one was enough) cute outfits for going out in Reykjavik or in the other cities

 - Lip balm – dry lips are the worst!

-- Sunscreen SPF 50 – the sun is strong during the summer, so it is better to make sure you have protection on hand from before
+- Sunscreen SPF 50 – the sun is strong during the summer, so it is better to make sure you have protection on hand

 - Motion sickness pills – for those who generally do not feel good on boats.
 You might want to take these pills with you in case you are doing a whale watching tour (highly recommended!)